LIKE A SECOND SKIN

-- Ventilation options – Nothing worse than to stew in one’s own juice.
+- Ventilation options – Nothing worse than stewing in one’s own juice.
 When you’re on a long tour you may know what is meant here.
 Always look for potential ventilation options on the jacket (or pants) you’re about to buy.
 Most gear is designed to catch the wind and let it pass through while riding.
 This means that you can easily adjust the cooling effect on your own and on the fly.

-- Pockets & storage – Since storage options are widely limited when riding a motorcycle, you’ll be happy about extra storage.
+- Pockets & Storage – Since storage options are widely limited when riding a motorcycle, you’ll be happy about extra storage.
 Look for gear with pockets that have a dedicated purpose.
-Many models offer special pockets for mobile phones (often close to the body for an easy recognition) or your purse.
+Many models offer special pockets for mobile phones (often close to the body for easy recognition) or your purse.
 Sitting on a motorbike with your full trouser pockets might get uncomfortable quickly

 - Visibility – Most people who aim for a leather jacket (naturally) select a black model.
 Always keep in mind how your gear is performing in being visible.
 Sure, you won’t find a neon-colored leather jacket, but always keep in mind that it is useful to own at least one item that sticks out like a super bright helmet color.

-- Covering – If you have already experienced what it means to play catch with a bug while riding or (even worse) a bee, you know what’s meant here: Make sure you cover your collar, ankles or wrists sufficiently.
+- Covering – If you have already experienced what it means to play catch with a bug while riding or (even worse) a bee, you know what’s meant here: Make sure you cover your collar, ankles, or wrists sufficiently.
 This impression on your skin will keep you busy for quite some time for sure.
 Also, look for solid and good storm flaps over your gear’s zippers.
 They might look unsuspicious when wearing but may be quite permeable while riding.

 Basically, you need to decide if you’re aiming for a two-piece setup consisting of separate pieces like a jacket and pants or if you’re feeling more comfortable wearing a suit.
-Suits come in one and two-piece sets that offer the same level of protection, ventilation, material selection as a combination of a jacket and pants.
+Suits come in one and two-piece sets that offer the same level of protection, ventilation, and material selection as a combination of a jacket and pants.
 Essentially a suit may offer better waterproofing, whereas a two-piece setup gives you more flexibility and a better possibility to cool down if you’re taking a short break from riding.
-Both variants should fit comfortable without being bulky or limiting your mobility since it’s very important that you’re still able to move and remain agile when riding a motorcycle.
-Many models offer special stretch panels at the elbows, knees or around the waist to improve flexibility and are using either textile/denim, leather or hybrid materials.
+Both variants should fit comfortably without being bulky or limiting your mobility since it’s very important that you’re still able to move and remain agile when riding a motorcycle.
+Many models offer special stretch panels at the elbows, knees, or around the waist to improve flexibility and are using either textile/denim, leather, or hybrid materials.

 As a consequence of owning a good jacket it is important to rely on a supplementary and good piece of pants.
 Mostly pants are an overlooked piece of gear because many people think it’s enough to wear thick jeans.
-But with protection in mind, actual motorcycle riding pants are designed to give you the best possible level of safety in case of an accident as well as other features such as a higher visibility (which of course is beneficial too) and important ventilation.
+But with protection in mind, actual motorcycle riding pants are designed to give you the best possible level of safety in case of an accident as well as other features such as higher visibility (which of course is beneficial too) and important ventilation.
 Just like jackets, pants are complementary in the respect of material and different styles.
 While most textile models can be worn as a second layer over your regular pants or a set of shorts, they might also offer removable linings to add an extra layer of warmth or (if detachable) a cooler option for hot summer days.
 On your daily commute from or to the office, this might be your best fit.

-Denim pants usually use interwoven fabric (such as Kevlar) into other materials to ensure a higher abrasive resistance.
+Denim pants usually use interwoven fabric (such as Kevlar) in other materials to ensure a higher abrasive resistance.
 Additionally, you can also find padded sections and pockets for additional armor and protectors in many models.

-Finding your perfect set might take some time since it involves consideration for what you plan to ride in such as the weather, the riding duration and of course your type of motorcycle.
+Finding your perfect set might take some time since it involves consideration for what you plan to ride in such as the weather, the riding duration, and of course your type of motorcycle.
 Leather is excellent for protection, but it may become less and less comfortable throughout a long ride.
-Textiles offer excellent protection, visibility and ventilation, but aren’t the perfect pants for every occasion either.
+Textiles offer excellent protection, visibility, and ventilation, but aren’t the perfect pants for every occasion either.
 You will also need to consider if you prefer wearing clothes underneath (what are your plans?), as they above need to fit comfortably in your normal riding position.
-They shouldn’t be too tight or expose the tops of your boots, nor be too bulky that makes riding, shifting, or stopping painful.
+They shouldn’t be too tight or expose the tops of your boots, nor be too bulky which makes riding, shifting, or stopping painful.
 When you’re trying on some models at a shop don’t just take a few steps and make some stretches, ask if they have a motorcycle around (many shops have it) to sit and check how it feels when actually sitting on a motorbike.